tcg02/nepse_historical_data/README.md

 # nepse_historical_data
-This project is intended to provide historical data for Nepal Stock Exchange
+This project only show how to use historical data for Nepal Stock Exchange using a npm module that makes it easy.